MunawarRaza/aws/ECR/Readme.md

 ```
 ### Using an authorization token
 Authorization token is used to access the any Amazon ECR registory and is valid for 12 hours.
 You can get the authorization token using ```aws ecr get-login-password``` command

+## How to push image to ECR repository

 1. Install and Configure the AWS CLI
 2. Get the token and pass it to docker login command